 Sovereign and Quasi-Sovereign Obligations Risk.
-An investment in sovereign or quasi-sovereign debt obligations involves special risks not present in corporate debt obligations.
+An investment in sovereign and quasi-sovereign debt obligations involves special risks not present in corporate debt obligations.
 Sovereign debt includes securities issued by or guaranteed by a sovereign government.
 The issuer of the sovereign debt that controls the repayment of the debt may be unable or unwilling to repay principal or interest when due, and the Fund may have limited recourse in the event of a default.
-Sovereign obligations may differ from other securities in their interest rates, maturities, times of issuance and other characteristics and may provide relatively lower returns than those of other securities.

 Similar to other issuers, changes to the financial condition or credit rating of a government may cause the value of a sovereign debt obligation to decline.
 During periods of economic uncertainty, the market prices of sovereign debt may be more volatile than prices of corporate debt obligations and may affect the Fund's NAV.
 Quasi-sovereign debt obligations are typically less liquid and less standardized than sovereign debt obligations.
 These risks may be more pronounced with respect to non-U.S. sovereign debt than with respect to U.S. government debt.
 Several countries in which the Fund invests have defaulted on their sovereign debt obligations in the past or encountered downgrades of their sovereign debt obligations, and those countries (or other countries) may default or risk further downgrades in the future.